Diana: the rebel princess

 There was, of course, an echo of the threat that Diana represented closer at hand, one from earlier on in the 20th century.
 Eyeing both the Princess of Wales and Sarah Ferguson, the Duchess of York – and recalling the abdication of her brother-in-law Edward VIII over his relationship with the scorned Mrs Simpson – the Queen Mother is reported to have noted: “It’s Wallis all over again.”

 As she became ever more alienated from the royal family, Diana’s own increasingly eccentric behaviour (nuisance calls, rumoured affairs and New Age therapies) was also being discussed widely and crudely.
 She struck back.
 The interview with Martin Bashir on the current affairs TV show Panorama – aired on 20 November 1995 and watched by some 200 million worldwide – is still shocking today.
+[In 2021, an independent inquiry found that Martin Bashir used deception to secure the interview].
 Casting doubt on Charles’s ability to be king, Diana said that her aspiration was not to be queen of England, but “a queen of people’s hearts”.
 Within weeks, the Queen suggested the Wales should divorce – and quickly.

 As Diana moved through middle age, would divorced life have represented an opening or a closing of doors for her?
 Her year as a divorced woman witnessed controversial relationships with surgeon Hasnat Khan and Harrods heir Dodi Fayed, but it also saw the anti-landmines campaign which stands as her lasting memorial.
 But the events of 31 August 1997 put an end to the possibilities.
 Diana’s death in Paris prompted an extraordinary outpouring of public grief and a commensurate hostility towards the only people who appeared not to care: the royal family.